 Also, despite popular belief, it is wise to use your cruise control on roads with lots of hills.
 According to a study in the International Journal of Transportation Science and Technology, using your cruise control in hilly areas will save you about 3.3% of fuel as opposed to driving manually in these kinds of conditions.
 That may not seem like much, but when you are traveling long distances on sloping terrains you will be grateful for every ounce of fuel saved.
 Can you imagine being stranded in the middle of a mountain road?
 No thank you!

 Increase MPG by Getting Rid of the Cargo on Your Roof

 Sometimes driving with a rooftop cargo carrier or bike rack is inevitable, especially when traveling with lots of large equipment or going on vacation.
-What we can prevent is keeping that carrier attached to the roof for another three months with nothing inside because we couldn’t be bothered to remove it.
+But it’s best to prevent that carrier being attached to the car roof for another three months with nothing inside.

-You can save up $.05-$.44 a gallon by removing these awkward boxes from your vehicle when you are not using them.
+You can save up $.05 to $.44 a gallon by removing these awkward boxes from your vehicle when you are not using them.